gitEllE-if/spaceToTalk/README.md

 Dear friend,

-if you just want to submit your homework, feel free to copy my code (with bags ... 🤦‍♀️),
+if you just want to submit your homework, feel free to copy my code (with bugs ... 🤦‍♀️),

 ❌ BUT ❌